Medicare Boot Camp® - Hospital Version

 Course Overview

-The Medicare Boot Camp—Hospital Version includes comprehensive sections explaining the complexities of:
+The Medicare Boot Camp®—Hospital Version includes comprehensive sections explaining the complexities of:

-• Coverage under NCDs, LCDs, and CED
+• Medicare coverage, including NCDs, LCDs, and prior authorization

-• Observation coverage, billing, and payment
+• Observation and the 2-midnight rule

-• Payment under the OPPS and IPPS
+• Payment and patient coinsurance under the OPPS and IPPS

 • Medicare websites and resources